forresty/forresty.github.com/source/_posts/2012-12-09-mbti-explained.markdown

 Thus I am becoming an INTJ.

-Simply put, I prefer to become more like Elon Musk than Larry Page or Sergey Brin or Einstein.
+Simply put, I prefer to become more like Elon Musk than Larry Page or Sergey Brin or Albert Einstein.

 ## Final Notes